Completed : Akron-Peninsula Road Relocation Project

 This project includes the relocation of approximately 1,500 feet of Akron-Peninsula Road about 25 feet to the east away from the Cuyahoga River.
 It will also include the removal of all the concrete debris in the Cuyahoga River and the stabilization of the river bank by the placement of an articulated concrete block revetment system or similar system.

-Work on the roadway and with the stream stabilization is substantially complete with minor clean up work left to do.
+Work on the roadway and with the stream stabilization is complete.
 The road reopened to traffic in November of 2021.

 On Akron-Peninsula Road between Truxell and State Route 303, in the Village of Peninsula

 Related Press Releases

 - Nov 22, 2021 : Press Release: Peninsula, OH - Akron-Peninsula Road Ribbon Cutting Ceremony